ariksasmita/todo-cards/src/x_tasks.md

     * Test case
     * ~~Separate API and Selectors~~ -- can ignore for now
     * **BUGFIXED** Newly added items not affected
+🔳 Func. to delete item
+  * Add [trash] button for each cards
+  * Add handler
 🔳 Func. to search item
 🔳 Wire up timestamps data
 🔳 Wire up add item to local storeage